 Are there any additional loan fees for the Direct Unsubsidized Loan?

 There is a loan origination fee that is a percentage of the total loan amount.
 The loan origination fee is deducted proportionately from each loan disbursement you receive.
-Information on Direct Unsubsidized Loan origination fees can be found on the Interest Rates and Fees page of the Federal Student Aid website.
+Information on unsubsidized loan origination fees can be found on the Interest Rates and Fees page of the Federal Student Aid website.

-The Direct Graduate PLUS Loan is a federal loan that graduate or professional degree students can use to help pay education expenses in addition to the Direct Unsubsidized Loan.
-Learn more about Direct Graduate PLUS Loans.
+The Direct Graduate PLUS loan is a federal loan that graduate or professional degree students can use to help pay education expenses in addition to the Direct Unsubsidized Loan.
+Learn about Direct PLUS Loans.

 What are the eligibility criteria to apply for the Direct Graduate PLUS Loan?

-What are the credit criteria to receive the Direct Graduate PLUS Loan?
+What is the credit criteria to receive the Direct Graduate PLUS Loan?

-To be eligible to receive a Direct Graduate PLUS Loan, you must not have an adverse credit history.
-A credit check is performed to determine whether a Direct Graduate PLUS Loan applicant meets this requirement.
+One of the eligibility requirements to receive a Graduate PLUS Loan is that you must not have an adverse credit history.
+A credit check is performed to determine whether a Graduate PLUS Loan applicant meets this requirement.
 A list of what constitutes “adverse credit history” can be found on the Federal Student Aid website.

 How much can I borrow from the Direct Graduate PLUS Loan?

-If approved for the Direct Graduate PLUS Loan, you can borrow up to the cost of attendance as determined by the University of Denver and listed in your Financial Aid Offer letter.
+If approved for the Grad PLUS Loan, you can borrow up to the cost of attendance as determined by the University of Denver and listed in your Financial Aid Offer letter.

 When can I apply for the Direct Graduate PLUS Loan?